Comment-to-Content Prompts: Turn Replies Into Posts

 When not to use these prompts

-Skip these for accounts with very low engagement (under 50 comments / week) — the signal pool is too small.
-Skip too if your audience does not consent to being quoted (private community, sensitive topic).
+Skip these for accounts with very low engagement (under roughly 50 comments per week): the signal pool is too small to cluster, so you end up over-reading one loud reply.
+Skip them too when your audience has not consented to being quoted, such as a private community or a sensitive-topic account.

 Prompt anatomy / structure formula